cosent/plonesocial.messaging/USER-STORIES.rst

 As a member I am notified if I received a message from another member
 ---------------------------------------------------------------------

-plonesocial.messaging should fire events that integrators can use for the notification.
+ploneintranet.messaging should fire events that integrators can use for the notification.